suncoast-devs/handbook/assignments/jurassic-park.md

   - [ ] `Name`
   - [ ] `DietType` - This will be "carnivore" or "herbivore"
-  - [ ] `WhenAcquired` - This will be defaulted to the current time when the dinosaur is created
+  - [ ] `WhenAcquired` - This will default to the current time when the dinosaur is created
   - [ ] `Weight` - How heavy the dinosaur is in pounds.
   - [ ] `EnclosureNumber` - the number of the pen the dinosaur is currently in

-- [ ] Add a method `Description` to your class to print out a description of the dinosaur to include all of it's properties.
+- [ ] Add a method `Description` to your class to print out a description of the dinosaur to include all of its properties.
 Create an output format of your choosing.
 - [ ] Your dinosaurs will be stored in a `List<Dinosaur>`.
 - [ ] When the console application runs, it should let the user choose one of the following actions: